Notes On… Therapy as Camp

 Therapy honors the drama without getting swallowed by it.

-It allows the performance until the performer feels safe enough to step down from the stage.
+It lets the performance exist until the performer feels ready to step offstage.

-And when they do, it’s the most beautiful, subversive, holy performance of all:
+And when they do, it’s the most beautiful, subversive, sacred performance of all:

 Being human, without apology.